16 min read

 Implementing a fair and accurate fuel reimbursement program requires a strategic shift away from outdated practices.
 By adopting a data-driven approach, shippers can reduce costs, improve efficiency, and build stronger relationships with their carrier partners.

 Switch to a model that uses real-time, lane-level pricing to ensure your reimbursements reflect actual market conditions.
 A dynamic approach removes the distortions caused by weekly averages and provides a true picture of fuel expenses.
-This is the foundation of an effective fuel management program.
+This forms the foundation of a fuel management program built on accuracy rather than estimation.

 Incorporate fuel efficiency (MPG) metrics into your reimbursement program to account for variables like vehicle type, load weight, and the carrier's average fleet age.
-This approach ensures you pay for the fuel consumed and incentivizes carriers to improve efficiency, and therefore, reduce emissions.
+This approach ensures you pay for the fuel consumed and encourages carriers to improve efficiency, supporting both cost and emissions reduction goals.

 Decouple fuel surcharges from base freight rates by adopting a zero-base rate strategy.
 This approach reduces the administrative complexity of managing two connected fuel components and clarifies the true cost of transportation.

 Promote transparency by giving carriers visibility into how reimbursements are calculated.
-When you access transportation data that all parties can trust, you reduce disputes, build stronger partnerships, and can focus on long-term collaboration.
+When you access transportation data that all parties can trust, you reduce disputes, build stronger partnerships, and enable more strategic, long-term collaboration.

 An effective fuel reimbursement program is a vital component of a comprehensive fuel management strategy.
 By providing precise visibility into fuel costs and consumption, it enables better decision-making across the organization.
 Procurement teams can negotiate more effectively, operations can identify inefficiencies, and finance can forecast transportation budgets with greater accuracy.
+This same data foundation also supports emissions tracking and alternative energy planning.
 This data also serves as the foundation for tracking transportation emissions and exploring alternative energy solutions.

 Breakthrough’s Fuel Recovery solution calculates fair and accurate reimbursements by using real-time, lane-level data for every shipment.
+For more than two decades, Breakthrough has applied market-based fuel reimbursement at scale across complex transportation networks.
 Our market-based model is built on four key components: the time of movement, the price of fuel at the pump, the geography of the shipping lane, and all applicable taxes.

 Adopting a market-based fuel reimbursement strategy is essential for any shipper looking to achieve cost accuracy, strengthen carrier relationships, and make data-driven decisions.
-It moves beyond outdated averages to reflect the true cost of fuel, providing the clarity needed to manage transportation networks effectively.
+By replacing averages with market-accurate data, it reduces financial risk while strengthening carrier trust.
+Start a conversation with Breakthrough to evaluate your fuel reimbursement risk and cost accuracy.

 A market-based fuel reimbursement considers the distance of the movement, the fuel efficiency (MPG) of the truck, the lane-level cost of fuel, and all relevant taxes.
 This method ensures the reimbursement is tied to real-world market conditions for each shipment.